 Corporate business credit cards allow you to take on liability through your business.
 You may be able to get a corporate credit card without a personal guarantee—in other words, your business is liable for all of the credit card debt.
 In some cases, corporate credit cards don’t require an SSN, meaning you can get a business card with EIN only.

-Corporate credit cards can be an excellent option if you want to apply for a business card with an EIN.
-That said, corporate cards have stricter application rules.
+Corporate cards have stricter application rules.
 In most cases only certain types of businesses are eligible, and your business may need to earn a certain profit margin each year.
-Many issuers extend business credit with just an EIN, but only C-corps, S-corps, LLCs, or LLPs registered in the U.S. are eligible to apply.
+Many issuers extend business credit with just an EIN, but only C-corps, S-corps, LLCs or LLPs registered in the U.S. are eligible to apply.
 If you are a sole proprietor, you might have to work a little harder to find the right corporate card for your business.

 Corporate store credit cards